freenas/freenas-docs/userguide/tasks.rst

 The :guilabel:`Description` is set to *backup-acctg* to describe the job.
 This data is being sent to cloud storage, so this is a *Push*.
-The provider comes from the cloud credentials defined in the previous step, and the destination bucket *cloudsync-bucket* has been chosen.
+The provider comes from the cloud credentials defined in the previous step, and the destination bucket *cloudsync-bucket* is selected.

 The :guilabel:`Path` to the data file is selected.